threefoldfoundation/info_sdk/src/architecture/architecture_compatibility.md

 The flist contains some major improvements compared to the container formats in the market, but we made it in a way that it is fully compatible with Docker, the best known container format available.
 Even more, it is really simple to convert your existing Docker file into a flist.
 The docker Hub Converter converts any existing Docker image into a flists, publishes it on the hub.
 Once converted the container is usable on the Threefold Grid, out of the box !

+Next to this, also Kubernetes, best known container orchestrator, runs on the Threefold grid and can be used to orchestrate Docker containers.

+Containers can hold any object.
+As they are supported on the TF Grid, the complexity of installing any IT workload is reduced to simple container management.

 ## Compatibility with network standards